Genivia/ugrep/README.md

            --help Print a help message.

            -i, --ignore-case
                   Perform  case  insensitive   matching.
 This   option   applies case-insensitive  matching of ASCII characters in the input.
 By default, ugrep is case sensitive.

            --include=GLOB
                   Search only files whose path name matches GLOB  (using  wildcard matching).
 A  path  name glob can use *, ?, and [...] as wild- cards, and \ to quote a wildcard or backslash  character  liter- ally.
 Note that --exclude patterns take priority over --include patterns.
+This option may be repeated.

            --include-dir=GLOB
                   Only directories whose path name matches GLOB  are  included  in recursive  searches.
 Note that --exclude-dir patterns take pri- ority over --include-dir patterns.
+This option may be repeated.

            -k, --column-number
                   The  column number of a matched pattern is displayed in front of